Logo

 Economic Damages

-Economic Losses.
-Kansas law allows compensation for loss of income, loss of time and all medical expenses you are expected to incur over your lifetime.
+Economic Losses allows compensation for loss of income, loss of time and all medical expenses you are expected to incur over your lifetime.

-Noneconomic Losses.
-Kansas allows compensation for losses like pain, suffering, disabilities, disfigurement, and any mental anguish from your personal injury over your lifetime.
+Noneconomic Losses allows compensation for losses like pain, suffering, disabilities, disfigurement, and any mental anguish from your personal injury over your lifetime.

-Property Damage.
-Kansas allows compensation for your property damage to your car or other vehicle, along with personal items that are broken or destroyed.
+Property Damage covers compensation for your property damage to your car or other vehicle, along with personal items that are broken or destroyed.

 Wrongful Death

-Wrongful Death.
-When someone dies because of a car, truck, or motorcycle accident, the heirs can recover compensation if the other driver was at fault.
+Wrongful Death happens when someone dies because of a car, truck, or motorcycle accident, the heirs can recover compensation if the other driver was at fault.
 They may recover both economic and noneconomic damages.
 Economic damages—such as medical bills, funeral costs, and lost income—are not capped in Kansas.
 Noneconomic damages, called nonpecuniary losses, are limited to $250,000 under the Kansas Wrongful Death statute.

 Kansas law requires enough evidence to show that an injured person was conscious and experienced pain and suffering after the accident but before their death.
 Your personal injury lawyer can prove this using several types of evidence, including:

-- Passengers who saw the injured person breathing, groaning, moaning, or showing other signs of pain before they died
+• Passengers or witnesses who saw the injured person breathing, groaning, moaning, or showing other signs of pain before they died.

-- Witnesses at the scene, such as other drivers, pedestrians, EMS personnel, law enforcement, or even the at-fault driver
+• Witnesses at the scene, such as other drivers, pedestrians, EMS personnel, law enforcement, or even the at-fault driver who observed conscious pain and suffering.

-- Ambulance records showing whether the person's pupils responded to light and their surroundings
+• Ambulance and EMS records indicating the person's pupils responded to light and their surroundings.

 Limitations on Damages in Kansas